avishek-choudhary/Music-Store-Analysis/README.md

 This project uses SQL to analyze the data set of an online music store.
 The goal of the project is to answer a set of questions about the store's business performance.

-SQL project to analyze online music store data.
-To learn more about SQL queries, table joins, common table expressions and window functions.
-In this project I analysed the data of a Music Store to answer some questions for it's business growth.

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

 ## Installation

 To run this project on your machine you need to install any SQL supported DBMS then follow the steps below: